jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-filtering-guide.md

 Each column in Adaptable - which is marked as filterable - has a filter dropdown which allows for quick filter selection.

-Users can select as many filter items as they want and the grid will automatically update so that it only shows rows that match the filters set for the column.
+Users can create as many Column Filters as required and the grid will automatically update so that it only shows rows that match the filters set for the column.

+Any active Column Filters when the system closes are immediately re-applied on startup.
+But Column Filters cannot be saved and re-used elsewhere.
+However they can be easily converted into named - and re-usable [User Filters](../functions/user-filter-function.md) for this very purpose.

-See the [Column Filter Function Read Me](../functions/column-filter-function.md) for more information on Column Filters.
+See the [Column Filter Function Read Me](../functions/column-filter-function.md) for more information on Column Filters and creating User Filters.

 There are 2 types of filter that you can apply: